-Three different brands are put to the test
+Three different brands of battery-powered saws are put to the test.

 Cordless chainsaws go to work quickly.
 They’re quiet and you don’t need to mix and store two-cycle fuel.
 You can even use them indoors without the risk of CO poisoning.
 In this episode of Tool Tech host Patrick McCombe looks at cordless chainsaws from DeWalt, Makita, and Milwaukee.